Nyx0uf/qlImageSize/README.md

+# This project is not maintained anymore, it has been killed by macOS 10.15, see issues for details.

 ![License: BSD](https://img.shields.io/badge/license-BSD-blue.svg?style=flat) [![Build Status](https://travis-ci.com/Nyx0uf/qlImageSize.svg?branch=master)](https://travis-ci.com/Nyx0uf/qlImageSize)

 This project is composed of both a **QuickLook** plugin and a **Spotlight** plugin.
 Both are independant and can be built separately.